ssilverman/TeensyDMX/README.md

 There are two ways to achieve synchronous operation.
 The first is with `isTransmitting()`.
-It indicates whether the transmitter is sending anything while paused---it always returns `true` when not paused---and can be used to determine when it's safe to start filling in packet data after a `resumeFor` call.
+It indicates whether the transmitter is sending anything while paused---it always returns `true` when not paused---and can be used to determine when it's safe to start filling in packet data after a `resumeFor` or `pause()` call.

 The second way is to provide a function to `onDoneTransmitting`.
 The function will be called when the same conditions checked by `isTransmitting()` occur.
 It will be called from inside an ISR, so take this into account.

+It is important to note that when utilizing the pause feature, changing data via the `set` functions should only be done while not transmitting.
+Pausing doesn't immediately stop transmission; the pause happens after the current packet is completely sent.
+Changing the data may affect this packet.

 Let's say you want to send a SIP packet immediately after a regular packet.
 The following code shows how to accomplish this using the polling approach: